obsidian-tasks-group/obsidian-tasks/docs/README.md

 Look for the line containing `Server address:` and open that URL in your local browser.
 It will be something like <http://0.0.0.0:4000/obsidian-tasks/>.

+You can stop the service by running `docker-compose down` or by hitting Ctrl+C.

-## Option 2: Testing via local installed Ruby and Jekyll
+## Option 2: Running without Docker

 ### Prerequisites for using installed Jekyll